The Latest

 Where Every Family Matters

-Throughout the day, registrants will hear from a wide variety of presenters like the Director of Veterinary Services, Dr. Heather Schwartz, from the Nashville Zoo and Associate Professor of Biological Sciences, Dr. Larisa R.G.
+Throughout the day, attendees will hear from a wide variety of esteemed presenters like the Director of Veterinary Services, Dr. Heather Schwartz, from the Nashville Zoo and Associate Professor of Biological Sciences, Dr. Larisa R.G.
 DeSantis, from Vanderbilt.
-For examples of what to expect, here are a few sessions from previous years “Beautiful Insects and Deadly Pests,” “Suminagashi Paper Marbling,” and “A Day in the Life of a Software Designer.”

 Twister in Nashville at The Adventure Science Center